huytbt/Hackintosh-HP-Z600-OpenCore/README.md

 ## System Specification
 - Processor: 2 x 3.1 GHz 6-Core Intel Xeon X5675
 - Memory: 32.03 GB 1600 MHz DDR3
-- Graphics: NVIDIA Quadro K4000 3071 MB --> Change to **Radeon RX 570 4 GB** for update macOS
+- Graphics: NVIDIA Quadro K4000 3 GB --> Change to **Radeon RX 570 4 GB** for update macOS

+## Information
+- Change from AppleAHCIPort.kext to CtlnaAHCIPort.kext.
+This is for update to Big Sur.
+Issue related SATA.
+The cause Apple removed the AppleIntelPchSeriesAHCI class from AppleAHCIPort.kext.
+So boot panic with error "Waiting for Root Device"

 ## Attention
-- To get USB functional: Delete '**AppleHPET.kext**' from **/System/Library/Extensions** once you have successfully booted in to macOS.
-Once deleted, reboot your Z600.
-- Always check and delete '**AppleHPET.kext**' after update macOS.
-Maybe need Repair permissions and Rebuild cache SLE (Using Kext Wizard app).
 - Please generate SMBios and add to conflig.plist (Using https://github.com/corpnewt/GenSMBIOS)

 ## Feature Work Well